 A typical day on the canal will see three convoys of ships traverse its length, two northbound and one southbound.
 Transit time is between 11 and 16 hours at a speed of about 8 knots.
 This speed minimizes the erosion of the canal banks by the wakes produced as the ships pass.
-Two-way passage of ships is not possible in the Suez canal, but there are several passing bays and areas where ships may pass each other in the Bitter Lakes.
+Two-way passage of ships is not possible in the canal, but there are several passing bays and areas where ships may pass each other in the Bitter Lakes.

 What is the Importance of the Suez Canal?

 The Suez Canal is an important link in worldwide distribution of goods.
-About 8% of the world’s total shipping passes through the Suez Canal, greater than 17,000 ships per year.
+About 8% of the world’s total shipping passes through the canal, greater than 17,000 ships per year.
 Approximately 5% of the world’s oil passes through the canal along with 15% of the world’s liquefied natural gas.
 Any disruption in the daily operation would most likely add an additional 16 days of transit time and associated costs to navigate around Africa.

 Here is a Red Sea.
 It is a long, narrow sea bordering Arabia.
 I don’t know why it’s called Red, unless it is because it’s red hot, for I have been there and the water is as blue as the Mediterranean.
 There is a little strip of land that used to separate the Red Sea from the Mediterranean, but men have dug a canal through this strip of land so that ships may pass from one sea to the other.
 This strip of land is the Isthmus of Suez and the canal across it is called the Suez Canal.